kriechers/TiPES_statistical_toolbox/transition_characterization/readme.md

 # Transition Characterization

-The directory *transition_characterization* is comprised of this readme.md, three python files and the *Eamples* directory.
+The directory *transition_characterization* is comprised of this readme.md, three python files and the *Examples* directory.

 The three python files combine to a Bayesian ramp fit, that can be used to estimate the onset, duration, and amplitude of an